publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2302.md

 >          Assistance, by using mentor firm personnel, in—

->             “(A) general business management, including organizational management, financial management, and personnel management, marketing, business development, and overall business planning;
+>             “(A) general business management, including organizational management, financial management, and personnel management, marketing, and overall business planning;

 >             “(B) engineering and technical matters such as production, inventory control, and quality assurance; and